eggheadio-projects/demo-sort-string/script.md

-# Case insensitive string sorting arrays
+# Case insensitive sorting for string arrays
 > We look at the default `Array.prototype.sort` behavior and discuss how you can to case insensitive sorts

 Here we have an array of a few strings.